Isaac Kako

 Isaac Kako (born 7 March 2006) is a professional Australian rules footballer playing for the Essendon Football Club in the Australian Football League (AFL).
 Kako, renowned for his speed, agility, and sharp goal-scoring instincts, joined Essendon after being selected with pick No. 13 in the 2024 AFL draft.
 Essendon secured Kako by matching a bid from Richmond due to his eligibility through Essendon's Next Generation Academy (NGA) program.

 Early life

-Kako was born in Australia to Iraqi parents, Laith and Samiya, who migrated in 1999 in search of better opportunities.
+Kako was born in Australia to Assyrian parents from Iraq, Laith and Samiya, who migrated in 1999 in search of better opportunities.
 Raised in Melbourne's northern suburbs, Kako attended Parade College with future Essendon teammate Nate Caddy.
 He played junior football for Northern Saints and Pascoe Vale in the Essendon District Football League.

 Junior career

 He began his footballing journey with the Northern Saints before progressing to the Calder Cannons in the Talent League.
 Quickly recognized for his dynamic playing style, Kako debuted for the Cannons in 2022, displaying early potential as an exciting small forward and earning selection in the Vic Metro squad for the National Under-16 Championships.

 Kako's rapid development continued in 2023, when he kicked 22 goals in 11 matches, including a 7-goal haul against the Northern Territory.
 In 2024, he elevated his game further, averaging 18.7 disposals per match and scoring 20 goals; achievements that secured him a position in the Coates Talent League Team of the Year and the AFL Under-18 All-Australian team.
 Highlights included a four-goal haul in a Vic Metro trial game and three crucial goals in the National Championships decider against Vic Country.
 Despite an ankle injury cutting his season short, Kako's consistent form made him a sought-after talent, ultimately leading Essendon to select him with pick No. 13 in the 2024 AFL Draft.